 As MPs said during discussion of the leave, this legislation is a ‘floor, not a ceiling’ and many employers will go much further than this in providing for their grieving employees.

 The Act follows a campaign by bereaved mother Lucy Herd, supported by cross-party MPs and peers and many organisations.
-Listen to Will Quince MP tell his story and explain why the bill matters so much.

-Read our latest Briefing on the Bill.
+Read our latest Briefing on the Act.